Modeling and Passivity Properties of Multi-Producer District Heating Systems: Thermal Model

 The term in the left-hand side represents the thermal energy stored at node $k$ whereas the terms in the right-hand side are the sum of the thermal energies of the streams that target and source from $k$, respectively.
-We note that the temperature of each stream that targets $k$ is the outlet temperature of the associated edge $i\in \mathfrak{S}_k$.
-Also, the temperature of any stream that sources from $k$ is the same as the inlet temperature $i\in \mathfrak{S}_k$.
-Considering our assumption that temperature is uniform at $k$, it follows that (see \cite{krug_DH_2021})